The Singles Table

 The Singles Table is an American comedy series created by Bill Martin and Mike Schiff that was intended to air on NBC during the 2006-07 television season.

-It is notable as being one of few series that was canceled before airing a single episode.
+It is notable as being one of few series that were canceled before airing a single episode.

 Summary

-Because of their relationship status and relationships with the bride and groom, five strangers meet at Table 18 - a table in a far corner of a wedding reception that is quickly labeled "the singles table".
-However, through the course of the event, each of them begin to question issues in their lives and vow to make things better.
+Because of their relationship status and relationships with the bride and groom, five strangers meet at Table 18, a table in a far corner of a wedding reception that is quickly labeled "the singles table".
+However, through the course of the event, they each begin to question issues in their lives and vow to make things better.
 For richer or poorer, these five strangers will become good friends—and, in some cases, they may become more than that.